 Tyne & Wear Metro : leave Tynemouth Station by the East door, turn left and make your way down Front Street to Tynemouth Priory.
 Turn right down Pier Road, over the bridge, then bear left up the hill; the Watch House is on your right.

 Service 306 (Newcastle to Tynemouth) - stops by the War Memorial in Tynemouth.
 If you alight here, head East towards Tynemouth Front Street, and continue until you reach Tynemouth Priory.
 After this head down Pier Road, go over the bridge and then bear left up the hill; the Watch House is on your right at the top of the hill.
 For further information on this route please click HERE.

 Follow road sings for Tynemouth.
 If approaching from the North, follow the road on the coast until you reach Tynemouth priory, then turn left down Pier Road, follow the road as it takes you up the hill towards Spanish Battery and then the Museum is on the left.
 If approaching from the West drive through Tynemouth, along Front Street, until you reach Tynemouth Priory and then follow the above instructions.
-Public car parks are located within a few hundred metres, on the Spanish Battery headland and in the Blockyard, on the right immediately after the bridge at the bottom of Pier Bank.
+Public car parks are located within a few hundred metres, on the Spanish Battery headland (pay and display at certain times) and in the Blockyard (free to use), on the right immediately after the bridge at the bottom of Pier Bank.

 Click HERE for a multimap route showing the location of the Watch House in relation to Tynemouth and its surrounding roads.
 For those of you with satellite navigation, the postcode of the Watch House is NE30 4DD.